Liver Cancer Specialist in Singapore

 What is Liver Cancer?

 Liver cancer, also known as hepatic cancer, is a type of cancer that originates in the liver.
-The most common form is hepatocellular carcinoma (HCC), which begins in the main type of liver cell, the hepatocyte.
-Liver cancer can also occur when cancer from another part of the body spreads to the liver, known as secondary liver cancer.
+This is referred to as primary liver cancer.

 Liver cancer is a serious condition that requires prompt diagnosis and appropriate treatment.
 Early detection through screening programs and awareness of risk factors can improve outcomes for individuals at risk of developing liver cancer.